Battle of Lonato: Background

-At the end of July an Austrian army set out from Trento with the purpose of relieving the besieged fortress of Mantua.
+At the end of July an Austrian army set out from Trento intending to relieve the besieged fortress of Mantua.
 While the main army under Field Marshal Dagobert von Wurmser drove south down the upper Adige River valley to the east of Lake Garda, the Right Column under Quasdanovich struck on the west side of Lake Garda.
 This 18,000-strong corps consisted of four mixed (cavalry and infantry) brigades led by General-Majors Peter Karl Ott von Bátorkéz, Heinrich XV, Prince of Reuss-Plauen, Joseph Ocskay von Ocsko, and Johann Rudolf von Sporck.
 The Right Column also included two advanced guards, led by Obersts (colonels) Franz Joseph, Marquis de Lusignan and Johann von Klenau.

 Bonaparte did not believe that major Austrian forces were capable of operating in the mountains west of Lake Garda.
 Consequently, only General of Division Pierre Francois Sauret's 4,500-man division defended the area, with garrisons in Salò on the western shore of the lake, Gavardo on the Chiese River west of Salò, and Desenzano del Garda at the southwestern corner of the lake.
 The French held Brescia with only three companies of infantry.